matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 minus the `bind` flag.
 The request parameters of `POST /account/3pid/add` will simply consist of a JSON body containing `client_secret` and `sid`.

-An example of binding a threepid to **an identity server only** with this new endpoint is as follows:
+An example of binding a threepid to an identity server with this new endpoint is as follows:

 First the client must request the threepid be validated by its chosen identity server.